 Narrowing the education data gap

-A data gap map for the ASEAN region.
+A data map for the ASEAN region.

-This data gap map visualises publicly available data against the framework of indicators.
-These indicators have been categorised across 3 themes and 9 sub-themes for the 10 ASEAN countries and Timor-Leste.
-Circles within each cell reflect the proportion of indicators for each sub-theme for which there is available data within the specified timeframe.
+Circles within each cell reflect the proportion of indicators for each sub-theme for which there is available data within the specified timeframe: 2019-2023 for education and economic indicators and 2014-2023 for social indicators.
 The size of the circle increases as the proportion of data increases.

 For the best experience, please view this website on a larger device such as a tablet, laptop or desktop.